How to Find the Exchange Server Version in 3+ Ways

 Organizations may be preparing for a migration to a different on-premises Exchange Server.
 For that scenario, too, admins must keep track of their current version and what path to choose.
 As we know from the recent example where only the Exchange 2019 CU 14 and CU 15 qualify for a direct upgrade to the new SE version.

 For other Exchange 2019 servers, they needed to shift to the newest CU.
-Moreover, for the even older Exchange 2016 version, the migration path is upgrading to 2019 first, then to the SE.
+This planning needs to begin ASAP, given that Microsoft Exchange 2016 and 2019 end of life is scheduled for October 2025.
+Moreover, for the even older Exchange 2016 version, the migration path involves upgrading to 2019 first, then to the SE.

 These scenarios cover the most probable reasons, but you might have your own special condition.
 Regardless of the reason, the next series of steps will explain the entire process.